neumino/rethinkdbdash/README.md

 ### Install ###
 =============
 - Build node 0.11.10 (checkout `v0.11.10-release`) from source.
-Binaries won't work with `node-protobuf` -- some libraries are not properly linked).
+Binaries won't work with `node-protobuf` -- some libraries are not properly linked.
 - Install rethinkdbdash with `npm`.

 ```